scala-native/scala-native/docs/user/setup.rst

     $ brew install llvm
     $ brew install bdw-gc re2 # optional
+    $ brew install clang-format # required if using ./bin/clangfmt

 *Note:* A version of zlib that is sufficiently recent comes with the installation of macOS.